prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 6. Reboot and check that you are running CloudLinux OS . <span class="notranslate">`uname -r`</span> should show something like: <span class="notranslate">`2.6.18-294.8.1.el5.lve0.7.33`</span>.

-## Switch license
+## Switching to a different license type

-You can convert your existing CloudLinux OS installation to CloudLinux OS Legacy (Shared).
+You can convert your existing CloudLinux OS installation to a different license type, such as CloudLinux OS Legacy (Shared).

-1. Obtain new key from [CLN](https://cln.cloudlinux.com)
+1. Obtain a new activation key from [CLN](https://cln.cloudlinux.com)
-2. Run `rhnreg_ks --force --activationkey=<new_key>`
+2. Run `rhnreg_ks --force --activationkey=<new_activation_key>`

-You can pass `--migrate-silently` argument to skip confirmation.
+You can pass the `--migrate-silently` argument to skip the confirmation prompt.

 ## Uninstalling

 You can always uninstall CloudLinux OS.
-In this case, the system will be converted back to AlmaLinux or CentOS* (Depends on what system the conversion was done from).
+In this case, the system will be converted back to AlmaLinux or CentOS* (depending on the system the conversion was done from).

 :::warning
 CentOS Linux 8 reached End Of Life (EOL) on December 31st, 2021.
 You can still uninstall CloudLinux and return to CentOS 8, but we don't guarantee stable operation of the system and its repositories after this action.